TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

                   psf_support_diameter_xy=3)
               print("entropy of image:", id, entropy)

-Now, you've create a whole new feature and can use it as your wish.
+Now, you've create a whole new feature and can use it as you wish.

 * How to interact with other devices?